Gizella Tetteh-Agbotui: Politics

+In the December 2024 elections, Agbotui was re-elected with 33,995 votes compared to those of her opponent, Eugene Arhin, who received 26,937 votes.

 Committees

 Agbotui is a member of the Works and Housing Committee and also a member of the Appointments Committee.

 Career

-Mrs. Gizella Tetteh Agbotui is the CEO/ Principal Consultant of Zella Architects, an architectural firm in Ghana.
+Tetteh-Agbotui is the CEO/ Principal Consultant of Zella Architects, an architectural firm in Ghana.
 She is an astute Consulting Architect with over 21 years’ experience in the Construction sector; an International Airport Professional (IAP) and a certified Project Management Professional (PMP).

 Personal life

 Agbotui is the sister of Hannah Tetteh who served as member of parliament for Awutu Senya West Constituency and Minister for Foreign Affairs.
-She is a Christian and worships as a Methodist.
+She is a Methodist.

 Philanthropy

 In 2021, she sponsored a 3-day program where more than 200 unlicensed drivers and motorists were trained, regularized and issued with licenses in her project dubbed GTA Licensing Project.

 Honor

 In 2021, she was honored with a citation for her contribution to women empowerment in Ghana during the Under 30 Women Awards.